Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 14:45

 Well, probably about 20 pages or 20 chapters.
-The only small chapter, there is mainly little thing and every day, I think, that work in the kitchen and come up with an idea.
-It goes in the back of my head and so it’s part of the source like, I have two microwave and a air fryer.
-Now, the microwave that I have is a small one has a square, no, round rotary, so, you can put a square dish in it, no rotatory, though.
-And it’s got a grill and so if use a microwave, it had something which is nearly ten [phonetic].
-Every microwave doesn’t matter [phoneric] where it is five hundred dollar or five thousand and switches itself off.
-So, one tetrapod and a lot of people are afraid of that and don’t realise that it switches itself up in a minimal level.
+They’re only small chapters, there is mainly little things and every day, I think, I work in the kitchen and come up with an idea.
+It goes in the back of my head and so it’s part of the source like, I have two microwaves and an air fryer.
+Now, the microwave that I have, a small one has a square, not a round rotary, so, you can put a square dish in it.
+And it’s got a grill and so if you use a microwave.
+Every microwave doesn’t matter, whether it is five hundred dollar or five thousand, it switches itself off.
+So, a lot of people are afraid of that and don’t realise that it switches itself up in a minimal level.
 And that’s something.

 Chantelle Ellem 16:07